patfiaux/RELICS/README.md

 analysis.specs$Method <- 'RELICS-search'
 ```

-7. Specify the CRISPR system used and the range of perturbation effect.
+7. Specify the CRISPR system used and the range of the perturbation effect.
 Depending on the CRISPR system used, the range of effect is different.
 We recommend setting the range to 20bp for `CRISPRcas9`, 1000bp for `CRISPRi` and `CRISPRa`.
-In the example provided, the effect range is added to the guide positions specified in the [guide information file](https://github.com/zrcjessica/RELICS#input-data-format).
-When this is the case, the effect range should be set to `0` in this step.
+The `crisprEffectRange` is automatically added during the analysis so there is no need to manually extend the `start` and `end` position of the guide.
+However, if the range has already been accounted for in the information file, set the `crisprEffectRange` to zero.
 In case of a `dualCRISPR` system, an arbitrary `crisprEffectRange` can be specified, as RELICS will automatically use the deletion range between guide 1 and guide 2 as effect range.
 ```r
 analysis.specs$crisprSystem <- 'CRISPRi' # other options: CRISPRcas9, CRISPRa, dualCRISPR